 Those at risk of the extended delay are eastbound motorists on Grant Street who are turning left onto 14th Street in Bettendorf, a turn commonly made to access I-74 west.

-As of Monday afternoon, the two left arrows at the intersection stayed red a total of three minutes and 20 seconds.
+As of Monday afternoon, the two left arrows at the intersection stayed red a total of three minutes and 20 seconds - a length of time that can be shorter given periodic adjustments by the City of Bettendorf.

 Drivers have complained to KWQC and the City of Bettendorf.